• Skip to primary navigation

 Can I macerate the strawberries in advance?

 You sure can!
-You can cover the bowl and keep them refrigerated up to 24 hours before you’re going to serve them.
+You can cover the bowl and keep them refrigerated for up to 24 hours before you're going to serve them.
 The bonus to making them in advance is that their flavors will become more intense and they will produce even more juices.

 When you go to assemble your shortcakes, you may want to use a slotted spoon to drain the liquid out of the strawberries as you’re plating.

-I like to transfer the leftover syrup to a little tiny pitcher I have and let people add the amount of syrup they desire – some people like more than others and want to control the amount of moisture and sweetness they’re adding.
+I like to transfer the leftover syrup to a little tiny pitcher I have and let people add the amount of syrup they desire – some people like it more than others and want to control the amount of moisture and sweetness they're adding.

 Just make sure before you’ve done any of this, you’ve hulled and sliced your strawberries!